The Merderet crossing, a major strategic position

 Once more, they nearly reached the bridge, however, retreated towards Cauquigny under the fierceness of the paratroopers’ fire.

-It was therefore decided that on June 8, troops would cross the flooded area situated north of La Fière in order to link with the paratroopers isolated in Le Motey and assist them in capturing Cauquigny then attack the western end of the causeway.
+It was therefore decided that on June 8, troops would cross the flooded area situated north of La Fière to link with the paratroopers isolated at Le Motey and assist them in capturing Cauquigny then attack the western end of the causeway.

-However, by late morning they found themselves overwhelmed by a German counterattack and had to retreat in Le Motey with the isolate paratroopers in order to avoid being decimated.
+However, by late morning they found themselves overwhelmed by a German counterattack and had to retreat in Le Motey with the isolate paratroopers to avoid being decimated.

 It was on that day that Private First Class Charles DeGlopper was heroically killed in action.

 His platoon indeed entered an outer line of German artillery positions that forced them to retreat in a ditch situated 200m from Cauquigny on D15 in a place called Hameaux Flaux.